 Smart Design for Big Results in Townhouse Kitchen Remodeling

-When undertaking a kitchen remodeling in your townhouse, it is important to remember that a good design will take the size and challenges of the space into consideration.
+When undertaking kitchen remodeling in Washington, DC, it is important to remember that a good design will take the size and challenges of the space into consideration.
 In other words, a townhouse kitchen design, where the existing space ranges from 10 to 25 feet wide, will be significantly different than a design for a large suburban home.
-The typical Washington, DC townhouse has a narrow galley kitchen with limited space and often doesn't have adequate room for a desirable eat-in area.
+The typical DC townhouse has a narrow galley kitchen with limited space and often doesn’t have adequate room for a desirable eat-in area.
 Because older townhouses were built when our standards for kitchens were much different than they are today – fewer appliances, less storage, less counter space, closed off from adjacent living spaces – modernizing a townhouse kitchen requires a skilled design/build team familiar with the challenges of working in small spaces.

 Bump-Out Addition: Expanding Space and Increasing Livability